intel/workload-services-framework/workload/Stream/README.md

->
-> **Note: The Workload Services Framework is a benchmarking framework and is not intended to be used for the deployment of workloads in production environments.
-It is recommended that users consider any adjustments which may be necessary for the deployment of these workloads in a production environment including those necessary for implementing software best practices for workload scalability and security.**
->
 ### Introduction

 The STREAM benchmark is a simple synthetic benchmark program that measures sustainable memory bandwidth (in MB/s) and the corresponding computation rate for simple vector kernels.